 - Keep GFCI devices clean and free of debris.

-- Do not paint over GFCI outlets or breakers, as this can hinder their function.
+- Do not paint over GFCI outlets or breakers, which can hinder their function.

 - If you experience frequent tripping, consult a qualified electrician to inspect your electrical system for possible issues.